dart-lang/site-www/src/content/guides/packages.md

-If the packages are going to be used together (as is commonly the case), this is often a feature, as it forces you to resolve incompatibilities between your packages when the arise, rather then when you start using the packages.
+If the packages are going to be used together (as is commonly the case), this is often a feature, as it forces you to resolve incompatibilities between your packages when they arise, rather then when you start using the packages.
 :::

 To create a workspace: